johnsmccain/Chazi-Estate/INTEGRATION_SUMMARY.md

 ## 🎉 **Congratulations!**

-Your DeedAI platform is now fully integrated with the deployed Hedera smart contracts!
+Your CHAZI ESTATE platform is now fully integrated with the deployed Hedera smart contracts!
 You can:

 - ✅ Create and manage tokenized properties
 - ✅ Buy and sell fractional shares